Ganirelix

 GnRH agonists are also sometimes used in reproductive therapy, as well as to treat disorders involving sex-steroid hormones, such as endometriosis.
 One advantage of using GnRH antagonists is that repeated administration of GnRH agonists results in decreased levels of gonadotropins and sex steroids due to desensitization of the pituitary.
 This is avoided when using GnRH antagonists such as ganirelix.
 The success of ganirelix in reproductive therapy has been shown to be comparable to that when using GnRH agonists.

 Medical uses

 Ganirelix is used as a fertility treatment drug for women.
 Specifically, it is used to prevent premature ovulation in people with ovaries undergoing fertility treatment involving ovarian hyperstimulation that causes the ovaries to produce multiple eggs.
 When such premature ovulation occurs, the eggs released by the ovaries may be too immature to be used in in-vitro fertilization.
 Ganirelix prevents ovulation until it is triggered by injecting human chorionic gonadotrophin (hCG).

-Ganirelix is administered by a subcutaneous injection of 250 µg once per day during the mid to late follicular phase of a patient's menstrual cycle.
-Treatment should start on the 5th or 6th day after the start of ovarian stimulation, and the mean duration for its use is five days.
-Preferably, the subcutaneous injections are delivered in the upper leg, and the patient can be trained to do this themself.
-Continued use of the drug should take place until the administration of hCG begins. hCG administration is begun when a sufficient number of follicles have developed due to the effects of endogenous and or exogenously administered follicle stimulating hormone.

 Contraindications

 Ganirelix should not be used in women who are already pregnant, and because of this the onset of pregnancy must be ruled out before it is administered.
-Women using ganirelix should not breast feed, as it is not known whether ganirelix is excreted in breast milk.
+Women using ganirelix should not breastfeed, as it is not known whether ganirelix is excreted in breast milk.